x

 • They started having suicidal thoughts, which were sins, but were honourable in the face of a larger enemy

-• They killed children because it was better to die innocent than convert.
+• They killed their children because it was better to die innocent than convert.
 This was what would've led to blood libel accusations later on.

 • The Catholic Church condemned the massacres, and gave protection to the Jews, but only if they didn't threaten Christianity and remained submissive to their rule.